tedmahsun/mameemonstergb/README.md

 ## Compiling

 You will need GB Studio 3.1 and the Platformer+ 1.6 plugin to compile the game ROM.

 Alternatively you may also simply download the precompiled ROM file from itch.io (URL TO BE ADDED).

+Assets for this game are not provided in this repository due to various reasons and do not fall under the license applicable to the software code.

 ## Playing the game
 TO BE UPDATED